godotengine/godot-docs/classes/class_audiostreamrandomizer.rst

 :ref:`PlaybackMode<enum_AudioStreamRandomizer_PlaybackMode>` **PLAYBACK_SEQUENTIAL** = ``2``

 Play streams in the order they appear in the stream pool.
+If only 1 sound is present in the pool, the same sound will always play.

 .. rst-class:: classref-section-separator